Brad Lidge: 2009

 Lidge's 2009 season was a complete reversal of fortune from the prior year, in which he was perfect in save opportunities.
 Through the month of June, Lidge had an ERA of 7.57 in 27 2/3 innings pitched, while he converted only 14 of 20 save opportunities.
 Lidge missed most of June due to injury, as he was placed on the disabled list due to a sprained right knee.

 After returning to the Phillies, Lidge's performance did not improve and he continued to blow leads and save opportunities, but Phillies manager Charlie Manuel continued to support Lidge and reiterate that he was the team's closer.
 By September, though, Lidge had struggled long enough that Manuel began using other relievers to close games.
 Lidge was used in different situations out of the bullpen, but did not find a role where he pitched consistently well.
-Lidge finished the season with a win–loss record of 0–8, an ERA of 7.21, and 31 saves in 42 opportunities, and he allowed an average of 1.81 walks plus hits per inning pitched.
-For closers with at least 20 saves in a season, Lidge's 2009 ERA is the worst in MLB history.
-Lidge's best month of the season was July, when his ERA was 5.91, and his best save streak stretched only 8 consecutive saves.
+Lidge finished the season with an 0–8 win–loss record, 7.21 ERA, and 31 saves in 42 opportunities, and he allowed an average of 1.81 walks plus hits per inning pitched.
+For closers with at least 16 saves in a season, Lidge's 2009 ERA is the worst in MLB history.
+Lidge's best month was July, when his ERA was 5.91, and his best save streak stretched only 8 consecutive saves.

 In the National League Division Series against the Colorado Rockies, Lidge appeared in Games 3 and 4 in save situations, earning the save in both games.
-In Game 1 of the 2009 National League Championship Series, Lidge secured his 3rd save helping the Phillies win 8–6.
+In Game 1 of the National League Championship Series, Lidge secured his third save, helping the Phillies win 8–6.
 In Game 4 of the series, Lidge pitched in relief of Scott Eyre to retire the last two batters with the Phillies trailing 4–3 in the ninth inning.
-He eventually got his first win of 2009 after Jimmy Rollins hit a game-winning double to give the Phillies a 5–4 victory.
-Entering the 2009 World Series, Lidge and the New York Yankees' Mariano Rivera were the only closers who had not blown a save during the 2009 postseason.
-In Game 4 which would be Lidge's only appearance in that World Series, he gave up three runs in the ninth inning, giving the Yankees a 7–4 win and a 3–1 lead in the series.
+He got his first win of 2009 after Jimmy Rollins hit a game-winning double to give the Phillies a 5–4 victory.
+Entering the World Series, Lidge and the New York Yankees' Mariano Rivera were the only closers who had not blown a save during the 2009 postseason.
+In Game 4, which would be Lidge's only appearance in the series, he gave up three runs in the ninth inning, giving the Yankees a 7–4 win and a 3–1 lead in the series.
 The Yankees went on to win the series in six games.